-It is now possible to request the support astronomers to take spectroscopic skyflats.
+It is now possible to request the support astronomers to take spectroscopic skyflats (both slit and IFU modes).
+They will be taken on the best effort basis.

 The performed tests show that the slits are uniformly illuminated.

 5.5 Attached calibrations